 Check Description Channel configuration This controls which channels are output by the AC-3 decoder.
 The stereo output mode may be either stereo or Dolby Surround compatible.
 Dual mono is always reproduced as stereo.
 If this option is not enabled, the decoder will select a channel configuration matching that of the audio coding mode of the first frame of the stream.
 Nominal bit rate This tests the nominal bit rate of an AC-3 stream as derived from Table 5.18 ("Frame Size Code Table") of the ATSC A/52 standard "Digital Audio Compression Standard (AC-3)".
 Audio coding mode This tests the audio coding mode of an AC-3 stream as derived from Table 5.8 ("Audio Coding Mode Table") of the ATSC A/52 standard "Digital Audio Compression Standard (AC-3)".
 Low frequency effects channel This tests whether or not the low frequency effects channel is present in the encoded stream.
 Audio loudness and peak correction This rule can be used to perform loudness correction.
-There are two modes of loudness correction: Loudness Normalization Bitstream Loudness Correction When "Bitstream Loudness Correction" is chosen, Cerify corrects the loudness value in the stream header.
-When "Loudness Normalization" is chosen, Cerify can correct the ATSC long loudness or the EBU relative loudness of the audio elementary stream to the user specified value (the default value being -24 LKFS/LUFS) with user specified tolerance.
-Along with the loudness correction, it is also possible to limit the peak or true peak of the audio elementary stream to the user specified value (the default value being -2 dBFS).
+There are two modes of loudness correction: Loudness Normalization ■ Bitstream Loudness Correction When "Bitstream Loudness Correction" is chosen, Cerify updates the dialnorm and related metadata parameters to reflect the actual loudness.
+When "Loudness Normalization" is chosen, Cerify can correct the ATSC long loudness or the EBU relative loudness of the audio elementary stream to the user specified value (the default value being -24 LKFS/LUFS) with user specified Correction Threshold (a threshold tolerance level for target loudness; the default value is 1 dB).
+Along with the loudness correction, it is also possible to limit the peak or true peak of the audio elementary stream to the user specified value (the default value being -0.1 dBFS).
+The parameters True-Peak DC Block and True-Peak Emphasis specify whether the DC block and emphasis filter are enabled or disabled in true-peak metering.
+Line Mode and RF Mode DRC profiles specify which line mode and RF mode profile to use when calculating metadata in the corrected audio output.
 The user can also specify the speech detection threshold for Dialogue Intelligence (the default value being 20%).
-By default the corrected audio stream will be saved in original asset location with the name in the format <original_file_name> corrected_ES <track id=""/>.es, if the remuxing options are not chosen in TS or MXF container templates or if the remuxing is not supported for the container format of the stream.</original_file_name>
+By default the corrected audio stream will be saved in the original asset location with the name in the format <original_file_name> corrected_ES <track id=""/>.es, if the remuxing options are not chosen in TS container template or if the remuxing is not supported for the container format of the stream.</original_file_name>